asraf209/programming-interview-questions/src/algorithms/letterCombinations/README.md

 Output: ["ad", "ae", "af", "bd", "be", "bf", "cd", "ce", "cf"].

 ## Solutions
 We will be using a Queue.

-Read each character from a string and add it will all the contens of the Queue.
-Remove the content from Queue before doing the addition.
-Also insert it back in the Queue after addition.
+Read each character of a string.
+If Queue is empty simply put all those into the Queue.
+Else, remove elements one by one from Queue and add each char with all those elements and insert them back into the Queue.